Mehmet-Dev/gameboy/README.md

-# Game Boy Emulator (C#)
+# **Game Boy Emulator (C#)**

-This project is my attempt to build a complete, accurate, and maintainable emulator for the original Game Boy (DMG-01) using C#.
+This project is my long-term attempt to build a complete, accurate, and maintainable emulator for the original Game Boy (DMG-01) using C#.
-It serves both as a learning project and as a long-term effort to recreate the hardware as faithfully as possible.

-The goal is not just to get games running, but to understand and implement the underlying systems properly: CPU behavior, memory architecture, graphics timing, interrupts, cartridges, and more.

-This project will evolve slowly but steadily as each subsystem is built, tested, and refined.
+The aim is simple:
+understand the hardware, recreate it cleanly, and produce something that behaves like the real machine instead of a quick hack that only runs Tetris.
+The emulator grows one subsystem at a time, each implemented in-depth and documented along the way.

 ---

-## Objectives
+## **Objectives**

-* Understand the inner workings of the original Game Boy
+* Understand the internal architecture of the Game Boy
-* Recreate hardware behavior in clean, idiomatic C#
+* Recreate hardware behavior in clear, idiomatic C#
-* Build a long-lasting, maintainable emulator architecture
+* Build a stable emulator core designed to last
 * Support commercial ROMs accurately
-* Document the process and the system thoroughly
+* Document decisions and hardware behavior
-* Produce a stable, accurate emulator rather than a quick one
+* Favor correctness and maintainability over shortcuts

 ---

-## Project Structure
+## **Project Structure**

 ```
 /src